George Whitefield Chadwick: The dramatic period (1910–1918)

 During this period, Chadwick shifted from overtures and symphonies to a more dramatic and programmatic style.
 At this point, he was more interested in musical effects than in form and construction.

 His two representative works are the tone poems Aphrodite and Tam O'Shanter, both for large orchestra.
 The compositions are both highly episodic, programmatic and well-orchestrated.
 Aphrodite evokes a majestic image of the sea, and Tam O'Shanter (based on the tale by Robert Burns) is a work of musical story-telling of similar caliber as some of Richard Strauss's pieces, such as the latter's Don Quixote.

 Chadwick's most important stage work from this period is The Padrone, based on the realistic plight of Italian immigrants in the North End of Boston.
 It has a distinctive verismo style (realistic action integrated with a lyrical score).
 Although Chadwick considered this to be one of his finer works, it was not performed until 1995, when it was premiered by the Waterbury Symphony and conductor Leif Bjaland at the Thomaston Opera House.

 He wrote a number of patriotic songs during World War I, including These to the Front, The Fighting Men, and perhaps his best known, Land of Our Hearts, first performed in the Norfolk Festival in June 1918, featuring a fluid syllabic setting of a poem by John Hall Ingram.

 The reflective years (1919–1931)

-By this time, Chadwick was a highly regarded elder musician who was no longer writing as the energetically creative artist.
-The Anniversary Overture to celebrate his 25th anniversary as the director of New England Conservatory was considered "scholarly" but warm and congenial.
+By this time, Chadwick was an established musician who was no longer writing with his previous level of creative output.
+The Anniversary Overture to celebrate his 25th anniversary as the director of New England Conservatory was described as scholarly.

 His output significantly declined during these years, and he was more of a musical administrator and socialite among the elite Bostonians.
 He remained well respected until his death in 1931, after which his works became more obscure but nonetheless considered important contributions to the American music repertoire.